fakedrtom/oncogemini/README.md

 ```
 ### *loh*
 The *loh* or "loss of heterozygosity" tool identifies variants that appear as heterozygotes
 in the normal samples, but as homozygotes in the tumor samples.
+A normal sample must be
+including for the *loh* tool to function properly.
 Default settings expect an
 allele frequency between 0.3 and 0.7 in the normal samples and exceeded that of 0.8 for
 the tumor samples.
 These values can be adjusted from their defaults with the following
 usage options: